-The IDRO sensor measures the lactate (in mMol/l) and the pH values of the sweat.
+The IDRO sensor measures the lactate in sweat (in mMol/l).
 In addition, the temperature in the sampling cell is also measured, which is a good reflection of the temperature of the sweat at the measurement site.
 The pH and temperature are measured because this gives more insights into the physiological processes inside the body during exercise.
 There are clear links between lactate in sweat, sweat temperature and sweat pH.
 With these values, you get your accurate results.

 How valid are the measurements of the IDRO sensor?

 The validity of the IDRO sensor has already been scientifically investigated.
 The sweat measurements of the IDRO device were compared with the gold standard, ion chromatography and we found a good correlation between both measurements (R² = 0,95) with a difference ranging from 2 to 11%.
 Please read the scientific article on this topic here.